monalippatil/Analysis-on-the-ASB-Dataset/README.md

-Analysis (employing Python and Data Visualisation packages) on the ASB Dataset
+# Gathering Creative Insights about Australia by analysing Australian Bureau of Statistics (ASB) Census from 2011 until 2021.

+## Objective

+Analyse the evolution of Australia as a nation relating to features like families/person’s income, and migration (foreign born) from different countries from 2011 until 2021.
+Also, investigate if any trends highlighting the significance of the country and impacting how it has changed.

+## Techniques Employed

+- Exploratory Data Analysis with Python Programming Features

+- Data Visualisation

-Kindly review the below for the detailed information.
+## Kindly review the information from

-	* Analysis report -> under report directory.
-	* Python Notebook -> under analysis directory.
+- Detailed Analysis Python Notebook -> under analysis directory

+- Analysis Report -> under report Directory